 - Be as specific as possible with the problem you want to solve.
 Include screen captures if that helps make your point.

-- This email group includes Western’s Blackboard administrator, instructional technologist, and faculty Tech Coaches.
+- This email group includes Western’s Blackboard administrator, instructional technologist, and faculty members who are experienced Blackboard users.

 - When the group receives the email, the first person with an answer will reply.